 Paycheck to Paycheck Psychology: Definition, Mechanisms, and Real-World Impact

 The first mechanism is present bias, formalized as quasi-hyperbolic discounting by economists David Laibson (1997) and Ted O'Donoghue and Matthew Rabin (1999).
 When a paycheck arrives, spending in the next 72 hours feels disproportionately more compelling than saving for a month from now.
 The discount applied to near-term spending is non-linear: the gap between "now" and "two days from now" is psychologically larger than the gap between "two months from now" and "two months and two days."
 The result is a perpetual tilt toward immediate consumption over deferred accumulation, even when the individual explicitly plans to save.
+The same bias makes minimum credit-card payments feel painless while the balance grows — one reason credit card debt so often anchors the cycle.

 The second mechanism is mental accounting, defined by Richard Thaler in a 1999 paper in the Journal of Behavioral Decision Making as "the set of cognitive operations used by individuals and households to organize, evaluate, and keep track of financial activities."
 Paychecks arrive pre-allocated in mental accounts — rent, groceries, subscriptions — leaving a perceived surplus of near-zero before discretionary spending begins.
 The buffer never forms because it is never mentally assigned a dedicated account.